JakeRoggenbuck/one-time-pad-gen/README.md

 # one-time-pad-gen
-One time pad generator written in C. Generate one time pads for use in simple manual ciphers.
+Generate one time pads for use in simple manual ciphers written in C.

 ```
 $ otpg 10